sbergen/GenSubstitute/README.md

 - Supporting interfaces which hide members with `new`.
 - Configuring default return values in a substitution context.
   Currently everything just returns `default`, unless configured otherwise.
-- Mocking events (I personally prefer `IObservable` over events, but this will probably be needed at some point).
 - Preventing functionality meant only for generated code from being used directly.
   Due to the generated code living alongside "user code", this is not completely trivial.
 - Thread-safety: Currently GenSubstitute is only safe to use from a single thread.